Tushya-web/Weather-App/README.md

 # Weather_app
-Weather App is a responsive web application built with HTML, CSS, JavaScript, and Bootstrap.
+Weather App is a responsive web application built with HTML, CSS, JavaScript, Tailwind-css, API and Bootstrap.
 It uses the WeatherFreeAPI API to fetch weather data.
 You can check the current weather plus a 5‑day forecast for any location worldwide

 ✨ Key Features